optics-dev/Monocle/README.md

      Nevertheless, this solution has several disadvantages:
      1.   users need to add the macro paradise plugin to their project.
      2. IDE have a poor support for Macro annotation, therefore it is likely your IDE will not know that the generated `SimpleLens` exist (but it will compile).
+If you want a better IDE support, please vote on the following [issue](http://youtrack.jetbrains.com/issue/SCL-7419).
-     3.   this solution can only be applied when you control the case classes since you need to annottate them.
+     3.   this solution can only be applied when you control the case classes since you need to annotate them.
 This means that you cannot use this technique for classes defined in another project.

      ```scala